PhilipYip1988/python-tutorials/006_collections/readme.md

 ![048_lists](./images/048_lists.png)

 The ```insert``` function, can be used to select an index and insert a value at the index.
-Any values past the index of insertion will be shunted one up:
+Any values past the index of insertion will have an index integer value shunted up by 1:

 ```
 items1.insert(2, "bananas")